 INS 2: The program(s) of study ensures all candidates develop the fluent content knowledge required for the licensure role (as articulated in the Subject Matter Knowledge Guidelines).

-For Professional licensure programs: All candidates develop the expert content knowledge required for the licensure role (as articulated in the Subject Matter Knowledge Guidelines).

 INS 3: The program(s) of study ensures that all candidates develop the evidence-based pedagogical skills needed to be effective educators (as articulated in the Professional Standards for Teachers).